Big Businesses That Got Loans Through The Paycheck Protection Program Still Haven’t Returned The Money

 Most of the publicly traded companies that got approved for loans through the Paycheck Protection Program during the first round of applications have not yet returned the money they received, Reuters reported on Sunday.

 The Paycheck Protection Program (PPP) is a federally funded program administered by the Small Business Administration (SBA) that was created to give loans to small businesses so they wouldn’t go under during the coronavirus pandemic.

 Soon after the program ran out of funding, it was discovered that several large, publicly traded companies had received money from the loan program.
 According to Reuters, major restaurant chains, universities, and even a major sports team were among the big businesses that received loans from the PPP.
-A grand total of 424 publicly traded companies received loans through the program, which added up to $1.35 billion.
+A total of 424 publicly traded companies received loans through the program, which added up to $1.35 billion.

 Though the program was intended to help out businesses that were in danger of imminently going under, 76 of the big businesses that got loans had enough money to cover their costs through June, Reuters reported.
 Some of these companies that were not in imminent danger of going under received as much as $2 million from the PPP.